 His current research efforts are focused on the evaluation of new surgical techniques and the comparison of new techniques in cardiothoracic surgery with new techniques in interventional cardiology.
 He is project leader of the ‘One valve for life” research program, a study together with the Technical University in Eindhoven and the University Hospital in Utrecht developing a tissue engineered heart valve.

-1982-1984 Resident of surgery and anesthesia in Tokyo Medical & Dental University and its affiliated hospitals
+1982-1984 Resident of surgery and anesthesia at Tokyo Medical & Dental University and its affiliated hospitals

-1985-1988 Resident of Cardio-thoracic Surgery in Tokyo Medical & Dental University and its affiliated hospital
+1985-1988 Resident of Cardio-thoracic Surgery at Tokyo Medical & Dental University and its affiliated hospital

-1994-2000 Director of Cardio-thoracic Surgery in Hokushin General Hospital (Nagano, Japan)
+1994-2000 Director of Cardiothoracic Surgery at Hokushin General Hospital (Nagano, Japan)

-2000-2005 Assistant professor of Cardio-thoracic Surgery in Tokyo Medical & Dental University
+2000-2005 Assistant professor of Cardio-thoracic Surgery at Tokyo Medical & Dental University

-2007- Professor and Chairman of Cardiovascular Surgery in Tokyo Medical & Dental University
+2007- Professor and Chairman of Cardiovascular Surgery at Tokyo Medical & Dental University

 2016- President of Japanese Association for Coronary Artery Surgery (JACAS)

 2018 President elect of the 71st Annual Scientific Meeting of the Japanese Association for Thoracic Surgery (JATS)